goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 Training a Control-Net model consists of the following steps:

-1. Cloning the pre-trained parameters of a Diffusion model, such as Stable Diffusion's latent UNet(The part on the righ referred to as "b"),while also maintaining the pre-trained parameters separately(The part on the left referred to as "a").
+1. Cloning the pre-trained parameters of a Diffusion model, such as Stable Diffusion's latent UNet(The part on the right referred to as "b"), while also maintaining the pre-trained parameters separately(The part on the left referred to as "a").

 2. "a" is kept locked, i.e not trained while training a Control-Net model to preserve the knowledge of the Diffusion model.

 3. The trainable blocks of "b" are trained to learn features specific to an image.

-4. """
-   The trainable and locked copies of the parameters are connected via “zero convolution” layers (see here for more information) which are optimized as a part of the ControlNet framework.
-This is a training trick to preserve the semantics already learned by frozen model as the new conditions are trained.
-   """
+4. The two copies ("a" and "b") are connected through "zero convolution" layers, which are trained to bridge the locked knowledge from "a" with the new conditions being learned in "b".

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/26.webp)